Have you ever wondered . . .

 - Can pre-planning be changed and, if so, by whom?

-- And – the biggest question – why in the world would souls choose to suffer with illness, disability, death of loved ones, etc.
+- Why would souls chooseto suffer with illness, disability, physical death of loved ones, etc.?

 If you have thought about these questions, you have lots of company.
 I hear them almost daily from people around the world, especially those who are experiencing significant tragedy, pain, sadness, loneliness, and hopelessness.

 It’s completely understandable that they ask these questions.
 Those who have endured tough changes and challenges struggle to discover if there really is purpose and meaning to life.
 Or is life just a series of random, chaotic, and unfair events?